To make most changes to your report, you never even have to leave the report itself.

 Set column properties.
 Use this option to format the way the column displays in this particular report.
 Click on a column heading menu , then select Column properties.
 QuickBase displays a dialog box which lets you format the column.
 You can:

 Change the label.
-Within the Column heading override box, type in the name that you want to display at the top of the column.
+Within the Column Properties dialog, type in the name that you want to display at the top of the column (300 character limit).
 This name will appear above the column in this report only.
 The field name remains the same.

 Set column alignment.
 Tell QuickBase exactly how values in a column should line up.
 Click the Justification dropdown to align values on the left side of the column or the right or to center the label and contents.